turtlecoin/checkpoints/README.md

 ```
 2018-May-13 12:14:57.544286 INFO    Loading Checkpoints for faster initial sync...
-2018-May-13 12:14:57.544569 ERROR   Could not load checkpoints file: checkpoints.csv
+2018-May-13 12:14:57.544569 ERROR   Could not load checkpoints file: checkpoints-all.csv
 2018-May-13 12:14:57.544823 ERROR   Exception: Failed to load checkpoints
 ```

 - If you see output like the above, it means the file isn't present in the directory you are in.
-- Make sure you have placed the checkpoints.csv file in the same directory as TurtleCoind.
+- Make sure you have placed the checkpoints-all.csv file in the same directory as TurtleCoind.

 #### TurtleCoind.exe is not recognized / No such file or directory

 ```
-C:\Users\gentoo>TurtleCoind.exe --load-checkpoints checkpoints.csv
+C:\Users\gentoo>TurtleCoind.exe --load-checkpoints checkpoints-all.csv
 'TurtleCoind.exe' is not recognized as an internal or external command,
 operable program or batch file.
 ```